What Is A Personal Loan Origination Fee And Can I Avoid Paying It?

 Who pays the origination fee on a personal loan?

 The borrower always pays the origination fee on a personal loan.
-The origination fee is normally financed, and it therefore rolls into the borrowing balance, but the borrower will still pay it in full with interest.
+The origination fee is typically deducted from the amount of money borrowed, although it can be paid in other ways as well.

 Are personal loan origination fees regulated by the government?

 In many respects, yes.
 The Consumer Financial Protection Bureau (CFPB) and the Office of the Comptroller of the Currency (OCC) require compliance with the Truth in Lending Act.
 This regulatory control came after the 2008 Financial Crisis.
-The regulations don’t tell lenders how much they may charge for the fee, but they require lenders to disclose in writing all fees that the borrower must pay, and provide the APR so consumers can have transparency and compare loan offerings apples to apples.
+The regulations don’t tell lenders how much they can charge for the fee, but they require lenders to disclose in writing all fees that the borrower must pay.
+Lenders must also provide the APR so consumers can have transparency and compare loan offerings apples to apples.

 Final Thoughts